Understanding the Limits of Insight in Therapy

 Here's something that's rarely said plainly: for some people, developing insight becomes a way of avoiding the very experiences that would actually shift things.

-If genuinely feeling something is frightening — if real emotional contact, real vulnerability, real intimacy have historically been unsafe — then understanding those things from a slight intellectual distance can feel like progress while actually maintaining the status quo.
+If genuinely feeling something is frightening — if real emotional contact, vulnerability, and intimacy have historically been unsafe — then understanding those things from a slight intellectual distance can feel like progress while actually maintaining the status quo.

 What Actually Shifts Things